Nitsinghtomar/Fitness_Tracker/README.md

-## Data Science Project Template
+## Data Science Project / Fitness Tracker

-You can use this template to structure your Python data science projects.
-It is based on [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).# Fitness_Tracker
+#Create Python scripts to process, visualize, and model accelerometer and gyroscope data to create a machine learning model that can classify barbell exercises and count repetitions.